mhrydil/Algorithm-Implementation/README.md

-# CS1501-Assignments
+# Algorithm Implementation

-Github repository for CS1501 with Dr. John Ramirez, Summer 2019 at University of Pittsburgh
+Github repository for Algorithm Implementation with Dr. Ramirez, Summer 2019 at University of Pittsburgh

 **Assignment 1:** Anagram finder, finds all single/multiple word anagrams of a